PacoVu/havenondemand-ios-swift/README.md

 *Returned value:*

-* The jobID or an empty string if not found.
+* The jobID or nil if not found.

 *Example code:*
 ##
     func requestCompletedWithJobID(response:String) {
-        var jobId:String = hodParser.ParseJobID(response)
+        let jobID : String? = hodParser.ParseJobID(response)
-        if jobId.characters.count > 0 {
+        if jobID != nil {
-            hodClient.GetJobStatus(jobId)
+            hodClient.GetJobStatus(jobID!)
         }
     }

 ----
-**Function ParseStandardResponse**
+**Function ParseSpeechRecognitionResponse**

-    ParseStandardResponse(hodApp:String, jsonStr:String) -> AnyObject?
+    ParseSpeechRecognitionResponse(&jsonStr) -> SpeechRecognitionResponse?

 *Description:*

-* Parses a json string and returns an object type based on the hodApp name.
+* Parses a json response from Haven OnDemand Speech Recognition API and returns a SpeechRegconitionResponse object.

->Note: Only APIs which return standard responses can be parsed by using this function.
-A list of supported APIs can be found from the StandardResponse class.
-All supported standard response classes are listed at the end of this document.
+>Note: See the full list of standard parser functions from the Standard response parser functions section at the end of this document.

 *Parameters:*

-* hodApp: a string identify an HOD API.
-Supported APIs' standard responses are defined in the StandardResponse class.
-E.g. StandardResponse.RECOGNIZE_SPEECH.
 * jsonStr: a json string returned from a synchronous API call or from the GetJobResult() or GetJobStatus() function.

 *Returned value:*